Nette Documentation Preview

 --------------------------------------------------------------------

-Writes the `$content` to a `$file`.
-Throws an exception `Nette\IOException` on error occurred.
+Writes the string `$content` to the file `$file`.
+Throws a `Nette\IOException` on error.

 ```php